 - turn mixer to next highest speed and allow to mix for additional 8 minutes.
 The dough will start to have a nice elastic texture to it and will start to pull away from the mixing bowl.

-- cover dough with a damp towel and let it rest for 20 minutes.
+- cover dough with a damp towel and let it rise for 60 minutes.

 - on a floured surface, take one half of the dough and punch it down to “de-gas” the dough and fold dough over onto itself a few times.